-The AMPP Lab presenting at the 2018 APA Convention in San Francisco, CA.
+The AMPP Lab presenting at the 2023 APA Convention in Washington, DC.

 Dr. Brian Cole

 Hello!
 I am Dr. Brian Cole and I am the founder of the AMPP Lab.
 I joined the KU Counseling Psychology Faculty in 2015.
 I earned degrees from the University of Kansas (B.G.S., 2006; M.S., 2008) and the University of Nebraska-Lincoln (Ph.D., 2013).
 I completed my pre-doctoral internship at the University of Missouri-Kansas City Counseling Center where I received specialized training in multicultural issues in psychological assessment.
-I am an active member of the Society of Counseling Psychology (APA Division 17), where I serve as the Past Chair and Webmaster for the Section on Positive Psychology.
-I am also the Membership Committee Co-Chair for the Society for the Psychological Study of Men and Masculinity (APA Division 51).
+I am an active member of the Society of Counseling Psychology (APA Division 17), where I serve as the Webmaster for the Section on Positive Psychology.
+I am also President Elect of the Society for the Psychological Study of Men and Masculinity (APA Division 51).
 When I am not conducting research or teaching, I enjoy spending time with my partner and our two small humans, cooking, watching KU basketball and Royals games, and a side of occasional geekdom.

 Hi!
-I’m Isaac and I am in my first year in the Counseling Psychology PhD program here at the University of Kansas.
-I received a bachelor’s in psychology at CSUCI and an M.S. degree in Clinical Psychology with a specialization in Dialectical Behavioral Analysis from California Lutheran University.
-My research background focuses on depression, men’s conformity to masculine norms, and help-seeking barriers/ behaviors.
-I am research orientated in the field, which means I don’t have counseling experience…yet.
+I’m Itzik and I am in my 4th year in the Counseling Psychology PhD program here at the University of Kansas.
+I received an M.S. degree in Clinical Psychology with a specialization in DBT from California Lutheran University.
+My research background focuses on masculinity, CMNI, and help-seeking barriers/ behaviors.
+In this program I developed so much clinically, and I typically run my therapy through an ACT protocol with a sprinkle of Strengths-based approach and Feminist theory.
 While I enjoy research, I do have a life outside of psychology.
-I am a California native who enjoys watching sports, eating copious amounts of food, and spending time with my miniature dachshund-Augustine. ”
+I am a California native who enjoys watching sports (Rock Chalk!), eating copious amounts of food, and spending time with my miniature dachshund-Augustine.

-- Amanda Lappin, PhD- University of Kansas Medical Center (Postdoctoral Fellow)
+- Sara Fiene, PhD- Kansas City VA Medical Center